Agenda

 ► Cyber breach walkthrough: How to build cyber resilience to prevent disruption

-Andy Lalaguna, Senior Solutions Architect, eSentire & Ash Hussain, Sales Director, Babble Defence, Babble
+Andy Lalaguna, Senior Solutions Architect, eSentire & Keith Archer, Commercial Director, Babble Defence

 An interactive cybersecurity breach presentation covering: